Russian Orthodox Old-Rite Church: History (Belokrinitskaya Hierarchy in Russia, end of 19th century–present)

 His follower, Metropolitan Andrian (Chetvergov) in the February 2004, showed himself as a charismatic and talented leader, concerned with formulating and propagating the cultural and religious "message" of the Old Believers for the modern Russian society.
 While declaring himself as traditionalist and conservative in his public statements, Andrian took a significant step forward in initiating some form of a dialogue with the Russian Orthodox Church and Russian political establishment.
 Unfortunately, many such plans were cut short with the unexpected death of Metropolitan Andrian on August 10, 2005 during pilgrimage in one of the remote regions of Russia (he had a chronic heart condition).
 Many questioned the willingness of the church leadership to continue on the "new course" chosen by Andrian.
-However, the new Metropolitan Korniliy, elected on October 18, 2005, confirmed that he will continue on the policy of openness to the Russian society, started by his predecessor.
+However, the new Metropolitan Cornelius, elected on October 18, 2005, confirmed that he will continue on the policy of openness to the Russian society, started by his predecessor.

+As of October 17, 2017, the Russian Orthodox Old-Rite Church has re-entered communion with the Russian Old-Orthodox Church.

 Organization

 The head of the Church is the Metropolitan of Moscow and All Russia (archbishop in 1846–1988), residing at the Rogozhskoye cemetery in Moscow.
 He is elected by the highest representative body of the Church - the Holy Council (Освященный Собор).
 The Council also appoints the members of the Council of the Metropolitanate.

 The Church has five local bishops and more than 250 parishes in Russia, Ukraine, Belarus and Kazakhstan.
 Since several years ago, there have been attempts to restore theological schools for training priests for the Old-Rite Church.

 The Russian Orthodox Old-Rite Church belong to the Belokrinitskaya Hierarchy and was until the 16/29 May 2008 in full ecclesiastical and canonical communion with the Lipovan Orthodox Old-Rite Church.